Skip to content

 Why The Two Methods Differ

-Even when both workflows are implemented correctly, they are not solving the same reduced model.
+Even when both workflows are implemented correctly, the benchmark branches do not answer the same question.

-Therefore, disagreement here is expected to be much larger than in the OpenPNM cross-check.
-That larger spread is the signal this benchmark is meant to expose.
+Therefore, near machine-precision agreement is expected for the imported-CNM branch, while much larger disagreement is expected for the image-re-extraction branch.
+That contrast is now the main signal this benchmark is meant to expose.

 Figures